Cadarn/IntroToBigData2023/README.md

 For a lot of the course a recent install of Anaconda will be required and an environment with Python >= 3.9 and Jupyter Lab >3.0 available.

-### Dropbox Paper
-As we need to share information during the live workshop I've setup a Dropbox paper page that everyone will be invitied to, which is [here](https://paper.dropbox.com/doc/Intro-to-Big-Data-Data-Engineering--B0mJCu3Y_6_4LIc1Gt2HI1ZEAg-RkByUNMkYFWTKMA5C4e5Y)

 ## Topics of the course

 The course will be delivered in a dynamic and interactive way.
 There is a lot of core material but there are more technologies than there is time to explore and so the students will have the opportunity to suggest what elements are focussed on in some of the later sessions.
 Some of the topics we will be exploring include: